apache/datafusion/docs/source/contributor-guide/index.md

 line PR.

 If you open a ticket and it doesn't get any response, you can try `@`-mentioning recently active community members in the ticket to get their attention.

 ### What Features are Good Fits for DataFusion?

 DataFusion is designed to highly extensible, and many features can be implemented as extensions without changing the core of DataFusion.

 We are [working on criteria for what features are good fits for DataFusion], and will update this section when we have more to share.

-[working on criteria for what features are good fits for DataFusion]: https://github.com/apache/datafusion/issues/12357
+[working on criteria for what features are good fits for datafusion]: https://github.com/apache/datafusion/issues/12357

 # Developer's guide